Satyasn01/Waiter-tipping/README.md

-Based on the notebook you provided titled "WAITER TIPPING PROBLEM", let's create a README file for your GitHub repository.
-Here's a draft:

 # 🍽️ WAITER TIPPING PROBLEM 🍽️

 Welcome to the "WAITER TIPPING PROBLEM" project!
 This project utilizes machine learning to predict the tipping behavior of customers based on various dining experience metrics.
 The core model employs a Decision Tree Regressor to estimate the tip amount given user inputs on various aspects such as food quality, service quality, ambiance, wait time, and the total bill amount.